vSaKv/ridemongo/README.md

 Ridemongo
 =========

-Ridemongo is A platform cross  desktop application  that gives you a GUI interface to work with MongoDB.
+Ridemongo is a cross platform desktop application that provides you with a GUI to interact with MongoDB.